FTC disclosure tour-de-force here. The following article was last updated on Dec 4, 2025 ...

 2022 wheelbase: 57.4" (probably to help control wheelies but seat height for both bikes is within 0.2" of each other)

 Touring motorcycles have had big changes but mostly in load-capacity and engine power.
-The first generation of Gold Wing, capable of speeds up to 140 mph, was considered a performance motorcycle but it was designed to be a new idea in two-up, long-distance riding.
+Riders considered the first generation of Gold Wing, capable of speeds up to 140 mph, a performance motorcycle but Honda designed it as a new idea in two-up, long-distance riding.

 Weight and wheelbase grew as the years passed.
-60.9" was the wheelbase for 1975, 66.7" for the latest model, 584 lbs for 1975 and 844 lbs for the current base model but like sportbikes, rim diameter has not varied greatly.
-The 1982 GL1100 model switched to an 18" front wheel and 16" rear and with the exception of the GL1200 model, has been continued until today.
+60.9" was the wheelbase for 1975, 66.7" for the latest model; 584 lbs for 1975 and 844 lbs for the current base model; but like sportbikes, rim diameter has not varied greatly.
+The 1982 GL1100 model switched to an 18" front wheel and 16" rear and with the exception of the GL1200 model, manufacturers have continued this setup until today.

 So, What's Changed?